-I am a PhD candidate in the Near Eastern Studies Department at Princeton University.
-I studied Islamic Studies (Islamwissenschaft) as an undergraduate at the University of Zurich (BA) and as a graduate student at Freie Universität Berlin (MA).
-In-between I lived in Cairo, Egypt, for three years studying Arabic and working in an IT department.
+Before coming to Princeton, I studied Islamic Studies (Islamwissenschaft) as an undergraduate at the University of Zurich (BA) and as a graduate student at Freie Universität Berlin (MA).

 I am happy to answer emails of prospective graduate students!